vladbatushkov/gateway/src/gql-service/readme.md

 - Update `docker-compose.yml` file inside a `/workspace` folder.
 (One level up to the project root folder).

-- Adding one more service
+- Adding one more service.

 ```yml
 version: "3.6"